naruarjun/SADAM-reproducibility/README.md

     """
     optimzer = OP.SC_RMSprop(params, lr=lr, weight_decay=decay, convex=convex)
 ```
+### PennTree Bank Dataset Language Modelling Experiments
+We used the source code provided in this [repository](https://github.com/salesforce/awd-lstm-lm), to conduct our perplexity experiments, simply replacing the default optimizers in their processes by our optimizer implementations, as mentioned above.
 ## Results

 Below are the links to our corresponsing projects on Weights and Biases